 The Module Properties pane can be used to easily check or adjust the properties, inputs and outputs of a selected module.
-After selecting a module, the right pane is automatically shown on the right side of the Data Flow Editor.
+After selecting a module the right pane is automatically shown on the right side of the Data Flow Editor.
 The Module Properties pane automatically disappears when anything other in the Data Flow Editor than a module is selected.
-However, when the properties pane has been pinned, the pane is always shown.
+However, when the properties pane has been pinned, the pane is shown at all times.